 background preloader

 The Difference Between Pedagogy, Andragogy, And Heutagogy by Terry Heick Jackie Gerstein’s passionate thinking about learning is some of my favorite to read.
-She is rarely pulled down by trend or fad, but is unquestionably progressive and forward-thinking in her approaches to learning and thinking about learning.
 Her and I also both share a passion: self-directed learning.
 I’m embarrassingly interested in any kind of learning at all–formal or informal, self-directed or teacher-centered, authentic or academic.
 Gerstein’s presentation, “Education 3.0 and the Pedagogy of Mobile Learning” uses the concept of mobile learning as a spearhead into a broader discussion of how people learn–different approaches, different domains, and different technologies.
+With the progress of technology and the rise in mobile learning, now more than ever Self-Directed Learning–or Heutagogy–isn’t just possible, but natural, and almost awkward to not use, something Gerstein capture’s thoroughly and with her characteristic passion in the presentation below.
 Related Posts

-Accueil Teacher Performance Evaluation: Definitions, Research, Models, and More In general, teacher evaluation refers to the formal process a school uses to review and rate teachers’ performance and effectiveness in the classroom.
+Teacher Performance Evaluation: Definitions, Research, Models, and More In general, teacher evaluation refers to the formal process a school uses to review and rate teachers’ performance and effectiveness in the classroom.
 Ideally, the findings from these evaluations are used to provide feedback to teachers and guide their professional development.
 While governed by state laws, teacher-evaluation systems are generally designed and operated at the district level, and they vary widely in their details and requirements.
+Traditionally, teacher evaluation systems relied heavily on classroom observations conducted by principals or other school administrators, sometimes with the help of rubrics or checklists.
+Samples of students’ work, teachers’ records and lesson plans, and other relevant factors were also often taken into account.
 But many evaluation systems have undergone significant changes in recent years.
-That surprise reversal can be attributed to at least four factors: a wave of new research on teacher quality, philanthropic interest in boosting teacher effectiveness, efforts by advocacy groups and policymakers to revamp state laws on evaluation, and political pressure to dismiss poorly performing teachers.
 All that momentum aside, the results of recent changes to teacher-evaluation systems are, as yet, difficult to quantify.
 Terms to Know Related Blog “Tenn.

 Related: